artefactory/choice-learn/docs/paper/paper.md

 ## Library of traditional random utility models and machine learning-based models

 Traditional parametric choice models, including the Conditional Logit [@Train:1987], often specify the utility function as a linear form.
 This provides interpretable coefficients, such as price  elasticities, but also limits the predictive power of the model.
 The availability of detailed customer choice data, paired with advances in machine learning, enables the estimation of more complex models, with neural networks approaches [@Han:2022; @Aouad:2023] and tree-based models [@Salvadé:2024; @AouadMarket:2023].
-Chile existing choice libraries [@Bierlaire:2023; @Brathwaite:2018; @Du:2023] are often not designed to integrate such machine learning-based approaches, `Choice-Learn` proposes a collection including both types of models.
+While existing choice libraries [@Bierlaire:2023; @Brathwaite:2018; @Du:2023] are often not designed to integrate such machine learning-based approaches, `Choice-Learn` proposes a collection including both types of models.

 ## Downstream operations: Assortment and pricing optimization
 `Choice-Learn` also offers additional tools for downstream operations, that are not usually integrated in choice modeling libraries.
 In particular, assortment optimization is a common use case that leverages a choice model in order to determine the optimal subset of alternatives to offer customers in order to maximize a certain objective, such as the expected revenue, conversion rate, or social welfare.
 This framework captures a variety of applications such as assortment planning, display location optimization, and pricing.
 We provide a generic implementation based on the mixed-integer programming formulation described in [@MendezDiaz:2014], with the option to choose the solver between Gurobi [@Gurobi:2023] and OR-Tools [@ORTools:2024].